 It sometimes boggles my mind why polenta isn’t more popular.
-It’s cheap, and it literally takes less than 10 minutes to make.
-It’s gluten-free and you can also make it dairy free.
+It’s cheap, and it takes less than 10 minutes to make.
+It’s gluten-free, and you can also make it dairy-free.
 Polenta can be great for every meal of the day.
-When you buy cornmeal from the store, just look on the container, and there should be a recipe on how to make “Cornmeal Mush”, and that’s basically polenta.
+When you buy cornmeal from the store, look on the container, and there should be a recipe on how to make “Cornmeal Mush,” and that’s polenta.

 I am helping the Soyfoods Association of North America celebrate ” National Soy Month” by swapping out a traditional ingredient for a soy ingredient.
 This dairy-free polenta was a blast to make and delicious to eat.

 In my house, we are not vegetarian vegan or dairy-free.
-But, I think that it is important to have a diverse diet.
-We have a healthy balance of meats, fruits and vegetables.
-We also drink all kinds of milks, not just dairy milk.
-I think that it’s important, my children get a taste for ALL kinds of healthy foods.
+But I think that it is essential to have a diverse diet.
+We have a healthy balance of meats, fruits, and vegetables.
+We also drink all kinds of milk, not just dairy milk.
+I think that it’s important, my children get a taste for ALL sorts of healthy foods.

 Did you know that the Soy is the only plant protein that is considered “complete”?
 Soy protein contains all nine essential amino acids in the ratios needed for health and well-being.
 I think that is pretty cool.